Author: Chris Mulcahy

 Now my motor wires are secured with additional Velcro wrapped around them (soft side against the wires), with plastic zip ties holding it all in place.

-Heat-shrink tubing is also useful.
-It can secure a servo extension so that it can’t come loose, and can insulate any bare wiring.
+• Heat-shrink tubing: Useful to secure servo extensions so they can't come loose and to insulate any bare wiring.
 (Have you ever unplugged the power cable from your ESC plug?)
-Plastic zip ties will keep everything in place, and they are a quick way to tie something down.
+Heat-shrink provides a reliable seal and insulation.

-Fuel tubing is great for securing antenna wires without risking a zip tie touching the wire.
-I usually figure out where I want my antenna wires to go, and cut a small length of tubing, which I then attach to the location.
-I usually feed the antenna wire into the tubing before snugging up the assembly with a zip tie.
+• Fuel tubing for antenna wires: Fuel tubing is great for securing antenna wires without risking a zip tie touching the wire.
+I usually figure out where I want the antenna wires to go, cut a small length of tubing, attach it to the location, and feed the antenna wire into the tubing before snugging up the assembly with a zip tie.

-For larger wires, I’ve discovered that Velcro works well to protect a wire that you have to zip-tie into place.
-I use Velcro on the motor wires—the type that sticks to itself, with the fuzzy side in toward the wire.
-I have yet to find a wire tie that can cut through it.
+• Velcro for larger wires: Velcro works well to protect wires that must be zip-tied into place.
+I use the self-sticking type, with the fuzzy side against the wire; I have yet to find a wire tie that can cut through it.

-It’s important to not pull any wires too tightly, resulting in no slack at either end.
-This tight routing, when combined with vibration, can wreak havoc on a wire, causing breaks in the wire or plugs to come loose.
+It's important not to pull wires too tightly so there is no slack at either end.
+Tight routing, when combined with vibration, can wreak havoc on a wire, causing it to break or plugs to come loose.
 This is particularly important with satellite receivers, because those fragile wires easily break.

 Tight wiring into a gyro can also cause erroneous flight characteristics, so it's always a good idea to leave a little slack going into sensors and gyros.